ramonsuarez/ramonsuarez.github.io/content/post/fabric-notebook-error-xmlsyntaxerror-start-tag-expected-not-found-line-1.md

 ---
-title: "Fabric notebook error \"XMLSyntaxError: Start tag expected, '<' not found, line 1, \""
+excerpt: ""
+author: "@ramonsuarez"
-date: '2024-03-22T11:35:35.042Z'
+date: 2024-03-22T11:35:35.042Z
 status: publish
-description: Easy to fix xml weirdness with Pandas, Fabric notebooks and XML
-author: '@ramonsuarez'
-excerpt: ''
-type: post
-categories:
-    - Data engineering
+title: "How to fix Fabric notebook error \"XMLSyntaxError: Start tag expected, '<' not found, line 1, \""
 tags:
   - Fabric
   - Notebooks
   - XML
   - Errors
   - Pandas
   - Pyspark
   - Databricks
+type: post
+categories:
+  - Data engineering
+description: Easy to fix xml weirdness with Pandas, Fabric notebooks and XML
 ---
 T﻿o get around the lack of a native support of XML file import in Fabric, you can use Pandas and then convert it to PySpark to save the dataframe to your Delta table.